 Thinking of the Internet as an abstract planet has always struck me as a fruitful way to view the sprawling technology.
 When I was in the business of building social media platforms, I found that giving the Internet a sense of place helped me to hold unfamiliar tech concepts together and communicate strategies to my collaborators.
 I thought of my co-founders as explorers and our developers as tradesmen as we carved out a piece of land from the limitless cybermass and built on it.
-We set up laws through code, instantiated customs through the user interface, and encouraged digital pioneers to set up profiles on our plot in the hope that one day, we would preside over our own digital country.
+We established laws through code, instilled customs through the user interface, and encouraged digital pioneers to build profiles on our land in the hope that one day, we would preside over our own digital nation.

-The fun and functional construct became more profound for me when I came across philosopher Karl Popper’s concept of the ‘Three Worlds’.
+The playful construct became more profound for me when I came across philosopher Karl Popper’s concept of the ‘Three Worlds’.

 Popper wrote about three distinct “Worlds,” which he used as a categorical schema to think about and discuss reality as a whole.
-World One is the realm of physical objects, the lifeless domain of matter and movement.
+World One, he said, is the realm of physical objects, the lifeless domain of matter and movement.
 This world gives rise to living organisms from which a separate world of subjective states emerges.
-The second world is the realm of qualia, where all feelings, inner thoughts, and memories take place.
-From the subjective realm of World Two, a separate world of human abstraction can sprout - our intersubjective World Three (W3).
+The second world is the realm of experience, where all feelings, inner thoughts, and memories take place.
+From the subjective realm of World Two, a separate world of human abstraction is possible - our intersubjective World Three.

-Popper’s W3 is a category that includes our ever-evolving language, art, culture, and concepts.
+Popper’s World Three is a category that includes our ever-evolving language, art, culture, and concepts.
 It’s our collective world of meaning that’s not quite physical, although it manifests through material means, and it’s not entirely experiential, though it’s felt in our experiences.
-It has existed in different forms for as long as human beings have communicated, and civilisations are built and destroyed via its various configurations.
+It has existed in various forms for as long as humans have communicated.
+Civilisations are built and destroyed via World Three’s many configurations.

-At any point in time, the entire corpus of human mental activity sits scattered across the planet, ready to be engaged with.
-This sprawling mess of symbolised thought is lost and rediscovered, built upon and arranged as human populations work together to create meaning and commune through it.
-Whether religious or ideological or combinations of both, human groups will organically arrange symbolic sanctuaries of meaning that form the basis for collaboration and community.
-Put another way, a sanctuary of meaning is a complex of facts, values, and stories that represent the world so that people can place themselves within a context and participate in the collective maintenance of the good while moving toward some version of “better”.
+At any point in time, the corpus of human mental activity sits scattered across the planet within many media, ready to be engaged with.
+This sprawling mess of symbolised thought is created and destroyed, lost and rediscovered, built upon and reconfigured as human populations work together to create meaning and commune through it.
+Whether religious or ideological or a combination of both, human groups will organically arrange symbolic sanctuaries of meaning that form the basis for collaboration and community.
+Put another way, a sanctuary of meaning is a complex of facts, values, and stories that represent the world, allowing people to place themselves within a coherent context and participate in a collective maintenance of the good.

 Early humans transmitted their tribal sanctuaries verbally, which put extreme limitations on how much complexity could be memorised and shared.
-Writing systems were a quantum leap for information storage and transmission, and phonetic alphabets, symbols representing linguistic sounds rather than entire words or ideas, were another technological breakthrough for civilisation building.
+When systems of writing were discovered, it was a quantum leap for information storage and transmission.
+Phonetic alphabets, in particular, symbols representing linguistic sounds rather than entire words or ideas, were another technological breakthrough that connected the linguistic architecture of the human brain with World Three, laying the foundations for our Western civilisation.

 Much of what we call Western civilisation has proceeded from the collection of founding texts that make up the Bible.
 A myriad of secondary material was created and shared around the Bible, and the sanctuary of meaning we call Christianity emerged.
-I am setting aside any theological considerations here to focus purely on how human beings practically established and maintained Christianity as a civilisaitonal worldview.
+I am setting aside any theological considerations here to focus purely on how human beings practically established and maintained Christianity through worldly institutions.

 Throughout most of the common era, the institutions of church and monarchy kept tight control over the world of meaning.
-This Catholic configuration of W3 was understood to be the word of God mediated through the authority of His institutions, which are best able to interpret God’s divine will.
-It was, of course, messy and complicated, but a level of stability was maintained through the masses’ willingness to bend a knee to the will of God and take their place in The Great Chain of Being.
+Their Catholic configuration of World Three was understood to be the word of God mediated through the authority of His institutions, which were understood to be best able to interpret God’s divine will.
+It was, of course, messy and complicated, but overall, a level of stability was maintained through the masses’ willingness to bend a knee to the will of God and take their place within The Great Chain of Being.
 The church’s interpretations of God’s word motivated behavioural norms, conquests, inquisitions, and many different rhythms of cultural activity.

-The invention of the printing press ~1440 meant that copies of books, pamphlets, and posters could be replicated relatively cheaply.
-Literacy spread, and through the work of Martin Luther, a Bible translated from Latin into the common language fell into the hands of the masses, who began developing and sharing personal interpretations of God’s will outside of the purview of the Catholic church and the basis for the institutional legitimacy of the church started to fracture.
+The invention of the printing press ~1440 meant that books, pamphlets, and posters could be replicated relatively cheaply.
+Literacy spread, and through the work of Martin Luther, a Bible translated from Latin into the vernacular became accessible to laypeople.
+Ordinary believers began to develop and share personal interpretations of God’s will outside the purview of the Catholic Church.
+As doubts grew about whether the clergy were truly best placed to interpret divine will, word spread of their worsening degeneracy, and the foundations of the Church’s institutional legitimacy began to fracture.

 “It is often very illuminating to ask yourself how you got at the facts on which you base your opinion.
 Who actually saw, heard, felt, counted, named the thing, about which you have an opinion?”